Written by Dr. Jordan Robertson, ND

 Formal fertility assessments don’t usually start proactively.
 Couples need to show that they have been “trying” without success before being offered testing and need to experience multiple miscarriages before they are considered high risk for miscarriage and looked at more closely.

 Even though couples aren’t candidates for a thorough investigation before 6-12 months of attempting pregnancy1, there are many habits, nutritional supports and supplements that couples can consider to help support their fertility.
-Cycle tracking (can we hype link the other articles?) and well-known nutrients such as folic acid and vitamin D have been shown to help support women in the preconception phase.
+Cycle tracking and well-known nutrients such as folic acid and vitamin D have been shown to help support women in the preconception phase.

 There are some lesser-known nutrients that can have a positive impact on egg quality, ovulation and fertility in women that can be included in a couple’s fertility plan.
 These nutrients can help support women in who are not ready for a formal fertility assessment, but who want to take control of their fertility health and put their best foot forward.
 Women and couples may also benefit from earlier testing and screening than the typical 6–12-month timeline.
 In this article we’ll share some lesser-known nutrients to consider for fertility health and when to be screened before waiting a full year.